-Military History Quarterly, The Chronicle of
+Fisherman, Military History Quarterly, The Chronicle of

 Philanthropy, and The Bulletin of the Atomic Scientists.

-He has covered a wide-range of issues, from ethnic conflict in
+He has covered a wide-range of issues, from ethnic conflict in the

-International Journalism at the Johns Hopkins University
+Fellowship in International Journalism at the Johns Hopkins

-Europe in Budapest, and journalism fellowships from the
+Eastern Europe in Budapest, and journalism fellowships from the

 German Marshall Fund of the United States, the Institute for

 International Education, and the United States Antarctic Program.

-Woodard was voted Best Author in 2009 and 2012 by the readers of the Portland
+Best Author in 2009 and 2012 by the readers of the Portland

 Phoenix.
 He is a past director of the writing program at the Salt

-Institute for Documentary Studies, where he taught advanced narrative journalism,
+Institute for Documentary Studies, where he taught advanced

-conflict in the Balkans.
+of ethnic conflict in the Balkans.

-Woodard is a member of the Sea Space Symposium, and a
+Woodard is a member of the Cosmos Club, a past member of the

-trustee of the Bigelow Laboratory for Ocean Sciences.
+Laboratory for Ocean Sciences.

-He lives in Midcoast Maine with his wife, Sarah Skillin
+He lives in Midcoast Maine with his wife, Sarah Skillin Woodard,

 He has center-justifed this page because Sitebuilder is otherwise incapable of rendering it

-forward to abandoning the software and Yahoo Small Business
+correctly.
+He is looking forward to abandoning the software and Yahoo Small Business

 web services as soon as possible.

-|(c) 2003-2013 Colin S. Woodard; All rights reserved.
+|(c) 2003-2016 Colin S. Woodard; All rights reserved.